-Excluded from public office, English universities and the professions many early Quakers worked in business.
-The word Quaker soon became synonymous with fair dealing, and they often lent money to those who needed it and looked after other people’s money and valuables for them.
-Some of them founded banks, two of which (Lloyds and Barclays) still have their original Quaker names, though Quaker ownership had withered away by the early twentieth century.
+Many early Quakers lent money to those who needed it.
+Some of them founded banks, two of which (Lloyds and Barclays) still have their original Quaker names, though they have not been in Quaker ownership for many years.

 Bryant and May Matchmakers

-Bryant and May opened a factory in London in 1850.
-The business grew and employed thousands of people, mainly women.
-In 1888 there was a notorious strike protesting at working conditions, which tarnished Quakers’ reputation as good employers.
+In 1850 Bryant and May opened a match making factory in London.
+In 1888 there was a notorious strike to protest against their working conditions, which tarnished Quakers’ reputation as good employers.

 Elizabeth Mary Cadbury

-John Horniman (1803-1893) was a Quaker tea merchant and philanthropist.
-As a merchant, he ensured that his tea was sold as an unadulterated product, safe to drink.
-As a philanthropist, he supported many charities, and endowed a children’s trust whose work continues to this day.
+(1803-1893) was a Quaker tea merchant.
+He ensured that his tea was sold as an unadulterated product, safe to drink.
+He supported many charities, and endowed a children’s trust whose work continues to this day.

 Quakers and Business Group

-The Quakers & Business Group was set up in 2002, ‘to promote Quaker principles particularly in the context of business and the workplace’
+The Group was set up in 2002.
+It is a charity under British law.
+Its purpose is ‘to promote Quaker principles particularly in the context of business and the workplace’.
+Membership is international.

 Quakers and Whaling

-Quakers dominated the whaling industry in Nantucket and New Bedford, Massachusetts, for 150 years.
-They employed many black sailors and escaped slaves, and made vast fortunes.
-Whale oil was the main fuel for lamps, until the development of oilfields in Pennsylvania.
+Quakers once dominated the whaling industry in Massachusetts.
+They employed many black sailors and escaped slaves.
+Whale oil was the main fuel for lamps, until fossil oil was discovered.

 Quakers in Ireland